KabC03/-ABANDONED-JankC-compiler/Documentation/VM.md

     - "regdump" - dumps register states to terminal
     - "ramdump" - dump RAM contents to the terminal
-    - "memstats" - display percent of RAM being used
+    - "memstats" - display percent of RAM being used and the largest block of memory available

 ### Unsafe mode

-Do not terminate upon OOB access
+Do not terminate upon OOB access.
+NOT RECCOMENDED

 Enabled with "-u"